Ahineya/jsdv/README.md

 * Email
 * Url

-So, you can use validate='digits', validate='letters' or validate='email'.
+So, you can use validate='digits', validate='letters',validate='email' or validate='url'.

 Other useful functions are added through extend function.
 There are: